gaultier/blog/write_a_game_from_scratch_with_x11.md

 Let's be a bit more refined: we now also support the X authentication protocol.

-That's because when running under Wayland with XWayland, we have to use authentication.
+That's because when running under Wayland with XWayland in some desktop environments like Gnome, we have to use authentication.

 This requires our application to read a 16 bytes long token that's present in a file in the user's home directory, and include it in the handshake we send to the X server.